UnknownEquineCoder/Obsidian/Default/Games/Triskaidekaphobia.md

 ##### Purple Summon 0/0 Slime
 ##### *Target one summon your opponent controls: place this card on the field and equip that target to this card.
 ##### Gains power and health equal to the total power and health of all summons equipped to it.
-##### Target a summon with different colours to those of the summons equipped to this card: sacrifice a card: equip that target to this card.*
+##### During your opponents turn, you can target a summon they control: equip it to this card, then take another card equipped to it and place it on your opponent's field.
+If it's a summon, it cannot attack this turn.*

 ===============================================================